 - 1. Open the Java tool. - 2.
-Select Switch > Connect in the menu bar. - 3.
-Enter the IP address in the popup input field according to the network configuration of the ServSwitch DKM FX (see Section 4.2.3). - 4.
-Enter the user name and password for the ServSwitch DKM FX (see Section 4.4.1). - 5.
+Select Matrix > Connect in the menu bar. - 3.
+Enter the IP address in the popup input field according to the network configuration of the ServSwitch DKM FX. - 4.
+Enter the user name and password for the ServSwitch DKM FX. - 5.
 Confirm your inputs with the button "OK" or reject with "Cancel."